beergeek/mongodb_audit_tooling/README.md

 elevated_ops_events=shutdown
 elevated_app_events=dropCollection,dropDatabase
 ```

+NOTE that URL encoded special characters require double `%`, e.g `@` would be `%%40`.

 Both sections are mandatory, as well as the `connection_string` option, but the `timeout` and `debug` are option (having defaults of 1000 and False respectivetly).

 The `elevated_app_events` and `elevated_ops_events` are comma separated lists of events that will be either tagged as `APP EVENT` or `OPS EVENT` respectively for easy querying in the audit database.
 The `audit_log` option, which is optional, is the path, including file name, to the MongoDB instance audit log, the default is `audit.log` in the directory where the script resides.

 ## config_watcher